 - Garnishment Summons Form.
 CC-1486 (PDF) (front and back)

 - You must check one of the boxes following "This is a garnishment against..."

-- Please complete debtor and garnishee info on reverse
+- Complete debtor and garnishee info on reverse

-- Please complete court, creditor, debtor and garnishee info
+- Complete court, creditor, debtor and garnishee info

-- Original (front and back) of Loudoun County Garnishee Answer Form (PDF)
+- Loudoun County Garnishee Answer Form (PDF) (front and back)

-- Please complete returns date, creditor, debtor and garnishee info
+- Complete returns date, creditor, debtor and garnishee info

 - A business size envelope, pre-addressed to the Debtor, returnable to the Creditor, with 1st class postage.

 - To print forms without shading, please use the "Print" button in the document.

 All garnishment transactions must include the Defendant’s social security number.
 Otherwise, a certification by the judgment creditor, his agent or attorney, that he/she made a diligent good faith effort to secure the social security number of the judgment debtor and has been unable to do so must be stated on the Suggestion for Summons in Garnishment.

 The return (court) date for the hearing should run no more than 90 days from the date of filing, except in the instance of a wage garnishment no more than 180 days beyond the filing date (see VA Code §8.01-514).
 Returns are heard on the Circuit Court Civil Motion’s docket.
 The return date and time must be written in the "Hearing Date and Time" box on the left side of the Summons form, and on the Garnishee Answer Form.

 Note: As stated in the "Notice to the Garnishee" and "Notice to Judgment Creditor (PDF)," answers and any funds must be received before the return date.
 No funds will be accepted after the return date.
 On the Return (court) date, the Judgment Creditor’s attorney or the pro-se litigant submits a prepared order for entry by the Court.
 Garnishment funds collected by the Clerk are only disbursed pursuant to a court order.